Zach332/projectideas/README.md

-projectideas encourages developers to make their solutions inspired by proposals on this platform open source.
-We do not permit idea proposals that offer or request payment of any kind on our platform.
+<sub><sup>projectideas encourages developers to make their solutions inspired by proposals on this platform open source.
+We do not permit idea proposals that offer or request payment of any kind on our platform.</sub></sup>